• Skip to primary navigation

 3. Materials

-5. What are kids learning in this activity?
+5. What are kids learning from love potion bubble foam?

 6. What age is love potion bubble foam recommended for?